Vetrovec/cloudflare-waitlist/README.md

 **Export project**

-You can use _npm run export:watch_ to run export in watch mode.
+You can also use **export:watch** to run the command in watch mode.

 ```bash
 $ npm run export